Sea Gallantry Medal

-The Sea Gallantry Medal (SGM) (officially the 'Medal for Saving Life at Sea', and originally the 'Board of Trade Medal for Saving Life at Sea'), is a United Kingdom award for civil gallantry at sea.
+The Sea Gallantry Medal (SGM) (officially the "Medal for Saving Life at Sea", and originally the "Board of Trade Medal for Saving Life at Sea"), is a United Kingdom award for civil gallantry at sea.

 History

 The Merchant Shipping Act 1854 provided for rewards to lifesavers, leading to the creation of the Sea Gallantry Medal, first struck in 1855.
 These were to be in gold, silver or bronze, although there is no evidence that the gold version was ever awarded.
-Early awards were either for 'humanity' (where there was little risk to the life of the recipient, for example a captain directing a rescue from his own ship), or for 'gallantry' (where there was significant risk to the recipient).
-Few 'humanity' awards were made, and from 1893 such service was recognised by the award of plate or monetary sums.
+Early awards were either for "humanity" (where there was little risk to the life of the recipient, for example a captain directing a rescue from his own ship), or for "gallantry" (where there was significant risk to the recipient).
+Few "humanity" awards were made, and from 1893 such service was recognised by the award of plate or monetary sums.

-The 1854 Act indicated that the award was to be conferred on those 'affording assistance towards the preservation of life and property in cases of shipwreck and distress at sea.'
-In 1887 the Board of Trade further defined the award as 'for the rescue of life from shipwreck on the coasts of the United Kingdom, whether the ship is British or foreign', as well as for the 'rescue of life from British vessels' in more distant seas.
+The 1854 Act indicated that the award was to be conferred on those "affording assistance towards the preservation of life and property in cases of shipwreck and distress at sea".
+In 1887 the Board of Trade further defined the award as "for the rescue of life from shipwreck on the coasts of the United Kingdom, whether the ship is British or foreign", as well as for the "rescue of life from British vessels" in more distant seas.
 In practice, it was awarded only to seafarers serving with British registered merchant ships.
-It could be given for both individual gallantry and for collective cases of heroism, for example to each member of a boat's crew.
+It could be given both for individual gallantry and for collective cases of heroism, for example to each member of a boat's crew.
 Awards could be made posthumously.

 Previously worn after campaign and polar medals, since 1929 the Sea Gallantry Medal has been worn with other medals for gallantry and before campaign medals.
 Recipients received the right to use the post-nominal "SGM" in 1936.

 The most recent grant of the SGM was a bronze award in 1989.
 Although not formally abolished, it appears that the award has now fallen into disuse.
-This is confirmed by the UK Government website relating to nominations for bravery awards, which (in February 2021) only included four bravery awards that the Honours and Appointments Secretariat will consider: the George Cross, George Medal, Queen's Gallantry Medal and the Queen's Commendation for Bravery.
+This is confirmed by the UK Government website relating to nominations for bravery awards, which (in February 2021) only included four bravery awards that the Honours and Appointments Secretariat will consider: the George Cross, George Medal, King's Gallantry Medal and the King's Commendation for Bravery.